Support for Indigenous women leaving correctional facilities

-- The need for resiliency, success, support, and reinforcement of the idea that women can be the catalyst to inspire change or perspectives in a community is one of the primary aims for Aboriginal women leaving correctional institutions.
+- The need for resiliency, success, support, and reinforcement of the idea that women can be the catalyst to inspire change or perspectives in a community.

-- The second aim is to provide the perspectives of Social Justice within a larger multicultural community, and defeating negative sterotypes by helping to provide safe spaces for individual growth and re-interactional learning.
+- The second aim is to work toward achieving Social Justice within a larger multicultural community by helping to provide safe spaces for individual growth.

 Aboriginal Self-Management Program Information

-The program offers a 12-week program for Women entering the community, after being released from the Edmonton Institution for Women.
+The program offers a 12-week program for Women entering the community, after being released from federal .
 The program is a condition of release.